Web

 Content Type Header Exploit

-If you take a look at this code snippet right here, the Content-Type
+If you take a look at this code snippet right here, the Content-Type is actually missing something, which is charset initialization.

 1 | reply.status(200).header("Content-Type", "text/html").send(clean); |